jialin-yu/jialin-yu.github.io/_pages/about.md

-I welcome self-motivated visiting researchers and students interested in AI/ML research for collaborations.
+I welcome self-motivated researchers and students interested in AI/ML research for collaborations.
 If you'd like to explore potential opportunities, please email me at:
 - **Oxford students**: jialin.yu@eng.ox.ac.uk
 - **All other inquiries**: yu.jialin@outlook.com